pdp10/atg13.mitophagy/README.txt

 - 9_time_courses_data_for_copasi/:
 Generate the data sets for parameter estimation using Copasi.

+- 10_exp_tc_distrib/:
+Plot time courses in a heatmap

 - movies_orthogonal_atg13_circle.csv:
 File containing the list of selected movies showing an accurate circle.